alvis/presetter/packages/preset-rollup/README.md

 [**FULL DOCUMENTATION IS AVAILABLE HERE**](https://github.com/alvis/presetter/blob/master/README.md)

-### 1. Bootstrap your project with presetter-preset-web
+### 1. Bootstrap your project with presetter-preset-rollup

 On your project root, create a `presetter.config.ts` file with the following content: